dempe/cellular-automata/README.md

 Though I am not really a fan of the book, this program was inspired by Stephen Wolfram's, *A New Kind of Science*.

-Each of these 256 cellular automata evolve on a 400 x 800 pixel plain where each row represents a generation and the initial seed (or the progenitor) is in the center of the first row.
+Each of these 256 cellular automata evolve on a 400 x 800 pixel plane where each row represents a generation and the initial seed (or the progenitor) is in the center of the first row.

 Cells in generations after the first are either black or cyan depending on the color of the cell immediately above it and the two cells diagonally above it (for a total of 8 bits).